Idaho's ban on youth gender-affirming care has families desperately scrambling for solutions

 Medical professionals define gender dysphoria as psychological distress experienced by those whose gender expression does not match their gender identity.
 Experts say gender-affirming therapy can lead to lower rates of depression, suicidal thoughts and suicide attempts among transgender people.

-Chelsea Gaona-Lincoln, executive director of Idaho-based advocacy group Add The Word, said she's anticipating “a pretty horrendous ripple effect.”
+Chelsea Gaona-Lincoln, executive director of Idaho-based advocacy group Add The Words, said she's anticipating “a pretty horrendous ripple effect.”
 But seeing her community uniting in support has given her a glimmer of hope.

 “There are people coming together, and it’s so important, for especially our youth, to feel seen and affirmed as they are," she said.

-Note: This story was first published on April 16, 2024.
-It was updated on April 18, 2024, to make clear that the 20 states enforcing bans on gender-affirming care for minors are in addition to Idaho and all are among the 24 that have passed laws imposing the bans.